Jordan Burroughs: 2018

 Burroughs started off the year strong by winning his sixth World Cup on April 7–8 at Iowa City, Iowa, bumping up his record at such tournament to 27–0 and clinching the team title for Team USA.
 He then faced Frank Chamizo for the first time, going to a close and exciting come-from-behind 6–5 decision win, giving birth to one of the best rivalries in recent wrestling history.

-He then made his eight World or Olympic team on June 8–9, at the '18 Final X: Lincoln, where he was the crowd-favorite as Lincoln, Nebraska is the city where he attended college.
+He then made his eight World or Olympic team on June 8–9, at the '18 Final X: Lincoln, where he was the crowd favorite.
 He did so by defeating US Open champion and NCAA legend Isaiah Martinez, with a 4–1 score in the first match and a case-closing 11–1 technical fall in the second.
 Burroughs took a trip to Istanbul, Turkey to compete at the Yasar Dogu tournament on July 27–29, where he made the finale comfortably, to face Frank Chamizo.
 In a high-scoring match packed with action, Burroughs found himself defeated by the Italian via criteria, 10–10 to make the series a tie and claim his first silver medal in his entire freestyle career since crossing over.

 At the World Championships of October 20–21, he defeated Mostafa Hosseinkhani from Iran in the opening round, 4–3, but suffered an upset in the quarterfinals to two-time and reigning Russian National champion and eventual winner of the championship Zaurbek Sidakov in a close 5–6 loss.
 However, he came back in the consolation semis, where he defeated Miroslav Kirov from Belarus by a 9–0 decision.
 At the bronze medal match, he faced Frank Chamizo and was able to break the tie with a 4–4 criteria win to claim the third-place, therefore his sixth medal from Worlds.